6 Legal Facts Businesses Need to Know About Arbitration

 Arbitration proceedings are one of the best-kept secrets in business transactions.
 Not only are they private—they are legally binding and often much less expensive than litigation.
 Arbitrators provide a more neutral, unbiased setting to hear disputes between people or businesses, making arbitration an attractive alternative to going to court.
 Since few public records exist regarding arbitration awards, companies can enjoy the privacy of a dispute resolution process that is still compliant with the law.
 Businesses that find themselves in a dispute would be wise to look at arbitration as a viable option for preserving their privacy and ultimately making decisions that have lasting legal ramifications.

-Costs Associated With Arbitration Can Vary Significantly
+Costs Associated with Arbitration Can Vary Significantly

 When it comes to resolving disputes without the need for long court battles, arbitration can be a cost-effective solution—but businesses need to be aware of the costs associated with the arbitration, which can vary significantly from case to case.
 Depending on the type of dispute and the chosen arbitrator, businesses could face a variety of expenses, such as travel costs, administrative fees, expert witness fees, and more.
 As a business owner or leader, it's wise to understand exactly what level of the cost you're looking at before pursuing an agreement that includes arbitration; in doing so, you'll ensure all parties involved have a clear picture of what they're getting into.